rveltz/PiecewiseDeterministicMarkovProcesses.jl/README.md

   return true #in this example, no jump end

+# initial conditions for the continuous/discrete variables
 xc0 = vec([0.05])
 xd0 = vec([0, 1])

+# matrix of jumps for the discrete variables, analogous to chemical reactions
 const nu_tcp = [[1 0];[0 -1]]

+# parameters
 parms = [0.]
 tf = 2000.